-The high-risk products imported in New Zealand are required to meet Import Health Standard (IHS) requirements set out by the Ministry of Primary Industries.
+The high-risk products imported into New Zealand must meet the Import Health Standard (IHS) requirements set out by the Ministry of Primary Industries.
 These requirements can be found at: Law and Policy - Import Health Standards.
-New Zealand considers high-risk products as any product/material that may constitute, harbor, or contain an organism that may cause unwanted harm to natural or physical resources or to human health in New Zealand such as:
+New Zealand considers high-risk products as any product/material that may constitute, harbor, or contain an organism that may cause unwanted harm to natural or physical resources or human health in New Zealand, such as: